 20. Cream Tabby Point

 Tortie Point Siamese Cats

 23. Tortie Point

 As you might have guessed from the name, Tortie-point Siamese cats have points in stunning shades of tortoiseshell.
 They were created by crossing Siamese cats with a Tortoiseshell cat of a different breed.
 Tortie-point Siamese cats can be further split into the following.

 24. Cinnamon Tortie Point

-With classic tortoiseshell coloring in black and deep orange, the cinnamon Tortie-point cats will also have creamy colored fur across their bodies.
+With classic tortoiseshell coloring in black and deep orange, the cinnamon Tortie-point cats will also have cream-colored fur across their bodies.